christiankyle-ching/DigitalWellbeingForWindows/README.md

 _Windows Defender SmartScreen will block the installation of this file.
 Read the source code if you have any doubts, or run a [VirusTotal](https://www.virustotal.com/) scan._

+**Additional Notes:**
+- **Restart is required** to start the app monitoring background service.
-NOTE: You may have multiple versions of this app installed.
-Just uninstall older versions.
+- You may have multiple versions of this app installed.
+Just uninstall older versions via Control Panel / Settings.
-If you experience any problems, see the troubleshooting guide.
+- If you experience any problems, see the troubleshooting guide.

 ## Troubleshooting